The Studio Ypsilon Theatre is one of the leading theatre companies with a major mark in history, development, and current shape of the Czech theatre.

 The next already regular title is Feldek’s attractive adaptation of the operetta Mam’zelle Nitouche, Run, Miss Nituš!
 (2019), this time directed by Peter Oravec.

-However, probably the greatest attention is currently being paid to Schmid’s opus, a jubilee performance Spálená 16 (2019), which is a complex, multilayer core play with the attractiveness of the real show uncovering the surprising history of the house and street that have been a home to Studio Ypsilon for so many years.
+However, probably the most attention-grabbing piece currently is Schmid’s opus, a jubilee performance Spálená 16 (2019) which is a complex, multilayer core play with the attractiveness of a real show, uncovering the surprising history of the building and street that have been a home to Studio Ypsilon for so many years.
 The street that often pushes itself onto the stage itself with a film-like quality.
 This is a fascinating performance perhaps even offering to an individual lost in our time a manner how to look for himself in the past and thus, hopefully, begin to recognize himself in the chaos of the present.
 The play is like a river of time showcasing perhaps the greatest number of actors in the history of Ypsilon.
 Theatre-Mutuality.
 Theatre that surpasses itself.
 Theatre as an action debate (even with professional addenda of a real historian present on the stage), partly a teaching space and a symposium using the tactics of performative tractate, all that with a mindful reminder of man’s most fundamental questions.

 Eva Kulová